Marvel Phase 5: new release dates, cast news, and more

 (Image credit: Marvel Studios)

-Dominique Thorne stars as Riri Williams, AKA Ironheart, a young genius who in the comics made her own version of the Iron Man suit.
-The hero was first introduced in Black Panther: Wakanda Forever, but she's returning for her own Disney Plus series.
+Dominique Thorne stars as Riri Williams, AKA Ironheart, a young genius who, in the comics, made her own version of the Iron Man suit.
+The hero was first introduced in Black Panther: Wakanda Forever (AKA one of the best Marvel movies ever made), but she's returning for her own Disney Plus series.

 She'll be joined by Anthony Ramos as new villain the Hood.
-Not a whole lot is known about the show, but we can expect the series to tackle the legacy of Iron Man.
-As of right now, it's lined up for a 2025 release despite filming wrapping back in 2022.
+Not a whole lot is known about the show, but we have had our first look at the characters in the new Marvel trailers.
+The show is down to bring Marvel Phase 5 to a close.

-For more from Thorne, be sure to check out her excellent performances in If Beale Street Could Talk and Judas and the Black Messiah.
+For more from Thorne, be sure to check out her excellent performances in our If Beale Street Could TalK review and Judas and the Black Messiah review.

 Marvel Phase 5 recap: the story so far *spoilers*